Billiri

-Billiri (or Biliri) is one of the 11 Local Government Areas of Gombe State, Nigeria bordered to the north by Akko Local Government Area, south and east by Shongo, andnorthe-East by Kaltungo Local Government Area.
-It is a historical settlement of the Tangales located South of Gombe It has an area of 737 km^{2} and a population of 202,144 at the 2006 census.
-Apart from the Tangale language, Fulfulde and Hausa are commonly spoken The postal code of the area is 771.
+Billiri, also known as Tangle, is a town and one of the 11 Local Government Areas of Gombe State, Nigeria located south of Gombe.
+It is bordered to the north by Akko Local Government Area, south and east by Shongom, and northeast by Kaltungo Local Government Area.
+It is historically and presently a major settlement of the Tangale people who make up the dominant majority of its inhabitant.
+It has an area of 737km^{2} and a population of 202,144 as at the 2006 census.
+The Tangale language is the native language of the people and is widely spoken.
+Like other places in northern Nigeria, Hausa language is a common language as well The postal code of the area is 771.

-Most of the inhabitants of Billiri are Christians while Muslims form the largest minority.
-The dominant tribe is Tangale which means "Tangle".

-The traditional ruler of the Local Government Area is called the "Mai Tangle".
-The death of the Mai Tangale in 2020 brought about communal unrest in the Biliri community due to the delay in reinstating a new Mai Tangale.

 History

 The Tangale people claimed to have emerged as the settlers of Billiri from a migration journey through Borno State.They had to move from places such as Sanum kede and Kupto due to tribal wars.
 Tangaltong, one of the 7 clans in Tangale is where billiri as well as Bare and Kantali resided.
 The Tangale language is a west chadic language.